Above: Hurricane Irma spins across the Atlantic. Image from here.

 In the uncertain world of the Old Testament, Israel's high priest carried stones that were used to help determine the will of the Divine.
 We are not sure how the Urim and Thummim worked, but perhaps these stones were "drawn out" or "given" by the priest in response to a specific question.
 The verb used to draw out the lot finds use as a noun in this verse.
 Behind the more traditional translation of "cast your cares on Him" is the idea "giving the lot."
 Here, the reader is encouraged to throw the lot with God.
 This may press the text, but in the language of today, one might say "take a chance on God."
 A distinct echo is found in Psalm 37:5:

 "Roll down the road with God.
 Trust Him.
 He will act."

 Or, as our text puts it, troubles may "drop" (Heb yamitu, 55:3), but the God-fearer need not do the same (Heb mut, 55:22).

-Our prayers are lifted up on your behalf, Florida friends.
+Southern friends, our prayers are lifted up on your behalf.
 Know that you are not alone.
 God is here.
 May He prop you up in the coming storm!